Analysis: As U.S. leaves, Iraqi forces still under construction

 Saudi Arabia, the world's largest oil producer, spent $42.9 billion last year, Israel $13 billion, according to SIPRI.

 Lack of equipment, from aircraft to bullets is a common complaint from soldiers.
-A defence official said 80 percent of the $4 billion army budget goes to salaries.
+A defense official said 80 percent of the $4 billion army budget goes to salaries.

-The military is struggling to buy ammunition for new Abrams tanks, and last year spent $450 million on parts for 1,000 U.S. armoured personnel carriers unsuitable for use in Iraq.
+The military is struggling to buy ammunition for new Abrams tanks, and last year spent $450 million on parts for 1,000 U.S. armored personnel carriers unsuitable for use in Iraq.

 THE REAL INTERNAL THREAT